 Those dreamy words of “I do” are made up of two words.
 Duh.
-I’m sure there is a good blog in there about the word “do” when it comes to marriage.
+I’m sure there is a good article in there about the word “do” when it comes to marriage.
 But there also is about the word “I”.
 To say “I do” you have to know who I is.
 Duh.

 Yet too many people miss this duh thought.
 Too many have contorted themselves to find out if they are loveable.
 They have no idea who they are as they say “I do.”